stratospheric-dev/stratospheric-website/content/blog/stratospheric-online-course-batch-4.md

 slug: stratospheric-online-course-batch-4
 ---

-We're happy to announce the next three course lessons of the Stratospheric online course.
-With this release, we'll close our early-bird batch #3 and start our last batch.
+We're happy to announce the next three lessons of the Stratospheric online course.
+With this release, we'll close our early-bird batch #3 and start our next batch.

-We pushed our completeness bar on Leanpub to 70% and are now looking forward to finishing the course in the upcoming months.
+We pushed our completeness bar on Leanpub to 75% and are now looking forward to finishing the course in the upcoming months.

 The new videos at a glance: